 5 Great Programs That Add Pop To Presentations

 PowerPoint is a great presentation tool.
 It’s flexible, powerful and easy to use.
-It’s also one of the most misused tools.
-Poorly constructed slides filled with tiny font.
-Complex graphs meant to inform instead confound viewers.
-Unfortunately, some blame the tool for the failures of the user.
-This post isn’t offering alternatives to PowerPoint because I think it’s bad, it’s offering ideas that you can use to improve presentations and even use with PowerPoint.
+It’s also one of the most maligned presentation tools.
+Its biggest flaw, however, is its users.
+Some of the regular culprits are poorly constructed slides filled with tiny font.
+Complex graphs meant to confound instead of inform viewers and then there is the challenge of presenting information.
+This post isn’t offering alternatives to PowerPoint because I think it’s bad, I’m sharing tools that can shake things up and possibly improve presentations (some can even be used with PowerPoint).

 - Adobe Spark offers a great variety of easy to use options for social posting, blog images, ads and more.
 It’s one of my favourite tools.